fprl/monorepo-reproduction/README.md

 Hi everyone!

 I have a monorepo setup where i'm importing some Qwik components.
-All of them works as expected except from two, that interferes with the rest of the logic of the component they are called.
+All of them work as expected except for two, which interferes with the rest of the logic of the component they are called.

 So, if I import my components from `@ooakt/ui/show-more` inside a component that has some state, the show-more component works but the rest of the state/logic doesn't.